GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 As a reminder of your calculus days, the MVT provides the average value of a function, $$f(x)$$, over a a range of the independent variable ($$x$$) extending from $$x_0$$ to $$x_1$$:

 $$\overline{f(x)} = \frac{1}{x_1-x_0} \int_{x_0}^{x_1}{f(x) \mathrm{d}x}$$

+And here's a hint that will help you to create a simpler solution and solve Part B. After you finish your initial solution, think about the flow depth with respect to the roughness from grains and bedforms.
+In most natural streams, $$h \gg z_0$$.
+Therefore, look for places (hint: likely two) where you can remove a number that will be small because of this.

 ### Part B